 1 9 5 9 – 1 9 6 7 (UK)

-Probably the most enduring of all pop panel TV shows, Juke Box Jury was hosted by disc jockey David Jacobs with his famous bell and hooter for ‘Hit’ and ‘Miss’.
+Probably the most enduring of all pop panel TV shows, Juke Box Jury was hosted by disc jockey David Jacobs (pictured below) with his famous bell and hooter for ‘Hit’ and ‘Miss’.
 Originally scheduled on Mondays, its popularity soon earned it a Saturday evening slot.

 The 30-minute show featured Jacobs and a panel of four celebrities rendering their judgement on the latest pop releases, often in ignorance of the fact that the artist they were commenting on was sitting behind a screen listening to them.